orsifrancesco/instagram-without-api/README.md

+// get the latest 12 feeds from a tag (example https://instagram.com/explore/tags/love)

+$fetch = Fetch::fetchByTag([

+  "group" => 'recent',                      // <!-- "recent" images or "top" images; "recent" is by default "base64images" => true,                   // <!-- optional, but without you will be not able to save images.. it increases the size of the json file
+  "base64videos" => false,                  // <!-- optional but not recommended, it increases the size of the json file

+  "header" =>
+    'cookie: ' . $cookie . "\r\n" .
+    'user-agent: ' . $userAgent . "\r\n" .
+    'x-ig-app-id: ' . $xIgAppId . "\r\n" .
+    '',

+  "maxImages" => 4,                         // <!-- optional, 12 is the max number
+  "file" => "instagram-cache.json",         // <!-- optional, instagram-cache.json is by default
+  "time" => 3600,                           // <!-- optional, reload contents after 3600 seconds by default
+  "pretty" => true,                         // <!-- optional, prettyfy json true/false

+  "id" => "love",                           // <!-- id is required

+]);

 // get the latest 12 pictures from an account (example https://www.instagram.com/orsifrancesco/)

 echo Fetch::fetch([

+  "base64images" => true,                   // <!-- optional, but without you will be not able to save images.. it increases the size of the json file
+  "base64videos" => false,                  // <!-- optional but not recommended, it increases the size of the json file

   "header" =>
     'cookie: ' . $cookie . "\r\n" .